DSPS Procedures for Faculty

-In some circumstances an alternative testing method will be an approved accommodation for a student.
+In some circumstances, an alternative testing method will be an approved accommodation for a student.
 Some disabilities make it very difficult to accurately fill out a Scantron or other computer-scored answer sheet.
 On a multiple-choice exam an instructor might need to permit a student to circle his or her answers on the test document.
 The instructor will then need to hand-score the exam.
-Other examples include permitting a student to speak answers into a tape recorder or to a scribe or to type answers on a word processor.
+Other examples include permitting a student to speak answers into a recording device or to a scribe or to type answers on a word processor.

 Alternative testing formats